kredati/cin301y22/syllabus.md

 #### Course assessment
 It is possible to modify course assessment due to accessibility reasons.
 I will happily consider doing so.
 That said, this is the sort of thing that will have to be bespoke.
 Please talk to me early and often if you require modifications to the coursework.
 Please also see the portion of the syllabus on late work.

-#### Documentation, or lack thereof
-Not all students in situations warranting accommodation can get approved by accessibility services.
-If you wish to seek accommodation that has not been formally organized by Accessibility Services for any reason, please come talk to me about it as soon as you can.

-If you have any reason to seek an accommodation, even if it is temporary and you don't have paperwork from Accessibility Services, please contact me.
-Please be advised that I may well attach what I understand to be reasonable requirements to such one-off accessibility-based accommodations, such as obtaining a letter from your College Registrar.
-These requirements are mostly devised to ensure that you are connected to the relevant support services.

 ### Other policies & procedures
 #### Attendance